Treatment for Psychoses at CHMC in Dubai

 are the false perception of feeling something that is not actually present.
 Examples include feeling someone touch or tickle you or feeling bugs crawling on your skin.

 It’s also worth noting that there are other ways to categorize hallucinations.
 For example, some people may experience hallucinations that involve more than one sense at the same time, such as seeing and hearing something that is not there.
 Psychiatrists call these “multisensory hallucinations.”
 Additionally, some people may experience hallucinations that are not specific to any particular sense but rather involve a general feeling of unease, such as a sense of presence or a feeling of being watched.
-It’s important to note that treatment of visual hallucinations typically depends on the underlying aetiology, so a proper diagnosis is essential.
+It’s important to note that treatment of visual hallucinations typically depends on the underlying etiology, so a proper diagnosis is essential.
 In order to determine the cause of visual hallucinations, a psychiatrist will do a complete medical history, physical examination, and appropriate diagnostic tests.

 Olfactory hallucinations